TimGoebel/Create_region_of_interest/README.md

 ## Future Enhancements
 - Add functionality to save the polygon data to a file.
-- Support for drawing closed polygons.
+- Support for drawing closed polygons by default.
-- Add undo functionality to remove the last point.
+- Add undo functionality to remove the last point of the current polygon.

 ---